hop4rt/zonframework/README.md

 LICENSE
 =======

-The files in this archive are released under the Zend Framework license.
+The files in this archive are released under the 3-Clause BSD License.
 You can find a copy of this license in [LICENSE.txt](LICENSE.txt).

 ACKNOWLEDGEMENTS